General

 - Triggering an action to your system based on events

-- Our Initiate API allows businesses to initiate and pre populate aspects of a LABform application independent of the online application form
+- Our Initiate API allows businesses to initiate and pre populate aspects of an application through the LAB dynamic Onboarding Framework independent of the online application form

-- LAB Group’s Completion API allows organisations to extract application data entered into a LABform online application.
+- LAB Group’s Completion API allows organisations to extract application data entered into an online application through the LAB dynamic Onboarding Framework.
 Organisations can extract application data via the Completion API and then use this to load application data into their account management, registry system or CRM.

 - The Federated Identity API allows organisations to utilise LAB Groups Federated Identity capability to seamlessly log into the LAB Application Manager without a user needing to provide additional credentials.

-- The Application Maintenance API allows organisations to update a LABform application with specific details, such as setting an account number or setting a specific label.
+- The Application Maintenance API allows organisations to update an application through the LAB dynamic Onboarding Framework with specific details, such as setting an account number or setting a specific label.

 What languages does your technology support?

-Currently the following languages are supported/activated in LABform:
+Currently the following languages are supported/activated in the LAB dynamic Onboarding Framework:

 - English